isomerpages/moe-queenstownsec/_cca/Clubs & Societies/Design and Innovation.md

 (2) To shift their mindset from that of consuming, to that of creating. <br>
 (3) To cultivate their sensitivity to opportunities for design that improves the lives of others and themselves.

-The pathways that allow these outcome to materialize, are via our three key programs:
+The pathways that allow these outcome to materialize, are via our three key programs:  <br>
 (1) Microbit learning where students learn coding to control a microprocessor that can perfom many tasks. <br>
 (2) 3D printing where students make use of CAD drawing (computer aided design) such as Tinkercad, to generate prototype in PLA (polylactic acid) material. <br>
 (3) Traditional hands-on making, using cardboard, acrylic, wood, recycle material, to create products.